A globally competitive and innovative education and training system, producing informed, socially conscious and empowered citizenry.

 - Honourable Michael Manley, former Prime Minister of Jamaica introduced “free education” at all levels of the education system

 - Honourable Eli Joseph Matalon was appointed Minister of Education.

 - JAMAL Foundation was established; it was later renamed Jamaica Foundation for Life Long Learning (JFLL) in 2007

-- In-Service Teacher Education Thrust commenced with the aim of improving the academic and professional competence of pre-trained teacher, with a view to provide them with certification as trained teacher over a four-year period
+- In-Service Teacher Education Thrust commenced with the aim of improving the academic and professional competence of the pre-trained teacher, with a view to provide them with certification as a trained teacher over a four-year period

 - National Youth Service established

 - Honourable Howard Felix Cooke appointed Minister of Education

 - Nutrition Products Limited was established

 - Four community colleges (Knox, Excelsior, Brown’s Town and Montego Bay) were established.
 This was based on the recommendations of a committee which examined the effectiveness and costs of the sixth form and its articulation between the new secondary schools and traditional high schools